Princeton’s Finest: Moving Forward

 The process of joining two formerly independent police departments, each with its own procedures and practices, its own culture, you might say, has not been painless.
 A process of review and self-refl ection that has been described as a model for other municipalities, brought to light a past history of dysfunction.

 When the Borough and Township police became one in January 2013, a new era was heralded by then Police Chief David Dudeck, appointed to lead the new department in what seemed to be an atmosphere of renewal.
 One of Dudeck’s first tasks was to unveil a new Police Community Survey that asked residents what they wanted from their police.
-But even before the results of the survey were in, Dudeck was on leave amidst allegations of misconduct; he subsequently retired last September, shortly after seven officers, all of whom served under Dudeck when he was chief of Borough Police, filed a lawsuit against him, the department and the municipality, alleging discrimination and harassment based on “gender, sexual orientation and disability.”
-It was not a good start for Princeton’s largest, most expensive, most essential and most community-sensitive department.
+But even before the results of the survey were in, Dudeck was on leave amidst allegations of misconduct; he subsequently retired last September, shortly after seven officers, all of whom served under Dudeck when he was chief of Borough Police, filed a lawsuit against him, the department and the municipality, alleging discrimination and harassment based on “gender, sexual orientation, and disability.”
+For more information on what a sexual harassment lawyer does, as well as others, you may want to click here for assistance.
+It was not a good start for Princeton’s largest, most expensive, most essential, and most community-sensitive department.

 The lawsuit is not the subject of this article, which is focused instead on the Department that has not only weathered past storms but is emerging as a different kind of police department, one in which transparency is the order of the day.